Polkalokr (LKR) Price Tops $0.0551

-Polkalokr (LKR) traded 1.8% higher against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on June 24th.
-One Polkalokr coin can now be purchased for $0.0551 or 0.00000121 BTC on popular cryptocurrency exchanges.
-Polkalokr has a market capitalization of $1.41 million and $728,455.00 worth of Polkalokr was traded on exchanges in the last 24 hours.
-Over the last seven days, Polkalokr has traded 2.6% higher against the U.S. dollar.
+Polkalokr (LKR) traded up 1.8% against the dollar during the one day period ending at 23:00 PM ET on June 28th.
+One Polkalokr coin can now be bought for $0.0551 or 0.00000121 BTC on popular cryptocurrency exchanges.
+Polkalokr has a market cap of $1.41 million and $728,455.00 worth of Polkalokr was traded on exchanges in the last day.
+In the last seven days, Polkalokr has traded 2.6% higher against the dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.